12 Countries Shattered By The World’s Worst Natural Disasters

 9. Mexico

-Mexico’s location along the Pacific Ring of Fire and its proximity to the Gulf of Mexico have made it prone to earthquakes, volcanic eruptions, and hurricanes.
+Mexico’s location along the Pacific Ring of Fire and its proximity to the Gulf of Mexico has made it prone to earthquakes, volcanic eruptions, and hurricanes.
 The 1985 Mexico City earthquake claimed over 10,000 lives, while Hurricane Wilma in 2005 caused widespread destruction along the Yucatán Peninsula.

 10. India